 When both husband and wife attend Ambrose University as full-time students, one spouse will receive a discount equal to the tuition cost of one full course (3 credit hours) during the same semester.
 All other related fees apply.
 Students must be married prior to the beginning of the semester.
 Students must provide a copy of their marriage certificate.

 The Spousal Discount Application form is available at: https://ambrose.edu/financial-tools-and-resources.
-The due date for applications is the end of the registration revision period.
+The due date for applications is by the add/drop date.
 Late application forms will not be processed.